-On the day after the date of pricing of the combined offering, we will issue to holders of shares of our common stock rights to subscribe for up to 650,000,000 newly issued and 18,078,983 treasury shares of common stock.
+On the day after the date of this prospectus, we will issue to holders of shares of our common stock rights to subscribe for up to 650,000,000 newly issued and 18,078,984 treasury shares of common stock.
 In the preemptive rights offerings, holders of our shares of common stock will have the right to subscribe to the newly issued shares or the treasury shares, as applicable, in proportion to their holdings of shares of common stock on the fifth Chilean business day (including Saturday for this purpose) prior to the commencement of those preemptive rights offerings.
-The preemptive rights offerings will commence on the date of this prospectus and will end 30 days thereafter.
+The preemptive rights offerings will commence on the day after the date of this prospectus and will end 30 days thereafter.